chandan-singh/one-on-one/README.md

 * What’s your favorite thing I do as a manager of this team I should keep doing?
 * What would you like to know about me?
 * What feedback do you have for me?
 Both positive and constructive?
-* Would you be willing to share some feedback on one to two things you think I could do better as your manager?
+* Would you be willing to share some feedback on one or two things you think I could do better as your manager?
 * Is there anything you would change about how you and I communicate?
 * Would you prefer more or less direction from me?
 * Do you have some examples of things you think I should have handled differently?